40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/README.md

 - 2 FortiGate firewall's in an active/passive deployment
 - 1 external Azure Standard Load Balancer for communication with internet
 - 1 internal Azure Standard Load Balancer to receive all internal traffic and forwarding towards Azure Gateways connecting ExpressRoute or Azure VPN's
-- 1 VNET with 1 protected subnet and 4 subnets required for the FortiGate deployment (external, internal, ha sync and (optional)ha mgmt).
+- 1 VNET with 1 protected subnet and 4 subnets required for the FortiGate deployment (external, internal, ha sync and (optional)ha management).
 If using an existing vnet, it must already have 5 subnets
 - 3 public IPs.
 The first public IP is for cluster access to/through the active FortiGate.
 The other two PIPs are for Management access
 - User Defined Routes (UDR) for the protected subnets